-The project grew from built-ins and window treatments to a furniture plan and selections.
-Our studio discussed with the clients early on the idea of swapping the locations of the home office with the kids’ bedroom to gain privacy as well as play space.
-The clients were up for the big move, which guided our furniture plans and selections.
-Area rugs were added throughout the house to buffer the echos across the wood floors, creating a more comfortable place to work while in the home office — a top priority for the family’s daily lifestyle.
-The house not only became softer in acoustics, but each room was also transformed with a paint selection including a warm blush hallway.
+Area rugs were added throughout the house to buffer the echoes across the wood floors, creating a more comfortable and quiet place to work — a top priority for the family’s daily lifestyle.
+The house became softer in acoustics, and each room was transformed with paint selections, including a warm blush hallway.

-We learned from the clients that their family’s heirloom art collection had been wrapped up and tucked away.
-Our furniture plans identified new locations for art placement including a custom pedestal in the living room.
-The treasured art pieces were then brought out to celebrate daily.
-In addition to highlighting the art, a living room lighting plan including picture lights for the new built-ins and wall sconces for enhanced display.
+We discovered that the family’s heirloom art collection had been wrapped up and tucked away.
+Our furniture plans identified new locations for art placement, including a custom pedestal in the living room.
+The living room lighting plan includes picture lights in the built-ins and wall sconces for enhanced display.
 Finally, the treasured pieces and the family are being properly celebrated.